utwente-fmt/vercors/README.md

 3. Test whether the build was successful by running `./bin/vct --test=examples/manual --tool=silicon --lang=pvl,java --progress`.

 The last command tests the VerCors installation by verifying a large collection of examples (from the `./examples` directory).
 This command should eventually report that `all ? tests passed`.
 There are also intstructions for importing VerCors into either eclipse or IntelliJ IDEA [here](https://github.com/utwente-fmt/vercors/wiki).

+# Running VerCors
+VerCors verifies programs that are annotated with JML-style specifications (the underlying theory uses separation logic with permission accounting).
+Details on the specification language can be found on the VerCors [Wiki pages](https://github.com/utwente-fmt/vercors/wiki).
+Furthermore, a large collection of example programs can be found (and verified) in the `./examples` directory.

+The VerCors toolset can be used by running `vercors --silicon <filepath>`, with `<filepath>` the path of the (Java, C, or PVL) file to verify.

 ## Contact
 - For questions and support, email to <vercors@lists.utwente.nl>.